Showing results for:

 RP-A701

-Build out custom top nav block Are you currently living with BAG3 Cardiomyopathy?
+RP-A701 Study Who Can Join?
+Participation Study Clinic Locations About BAG3 Start Inquiry Form Are you currently living with BAG3 Cardiomyopathy?
 If so, you may be interested in participating in the study of RP-A701, an investigational gene therapy being developed specifically for people with dilated cardiomyopathy caused by a BAG3 mutation.
-Start eligibility form What is the RP-A701 clinical trial?
-RP-A701 is an investigational gene therapy being developed specifically for people with DCM caused by a BAG3 mutation.
-The goal of this investigational therapy is to deliver a working copy of the BAG3 gene to heart muscle cells so they can produce the BAG3 protein at more typical…
+Start inquiry form What is the RP-A701 clinical trial?
+RP-A701 is an investigational gene therapy being developed for people with dilated cardiomyopathy (DCM) caused by a mutation in the BAG3 gene.
+The investigational therapy is designed deliver a working copy of the BAG3 gene to heart muscle cells, with…

 Read more